rafaeldtinoco/portablebpf/README.md

 And this example uses the 2:

 1. BCC: **mine.py**: a BCC based python app that will compile the same bpf code (ipsetaudit.bpf.c) during its runtime.
+    - This example has been removed from main branch to make it simpler and easier to read.
+    - I created a branch called [bpfcc-supported](https://github.com/rafaeldtinoco/portablebpf/tree/bpfcc-supported) showing this example.

 2. libbpf: **mine**: a pre-compiled and portable libcc based binary with bpf bytecode embedded on it.
 This binary will be able to run in any kernel supporting BTF.

     - [Diving into BPF](https://qmonnet.github.io/whirl-offload/2016/09/01/dive-into-bpf/)